School of Natural Sciences and Mathematics

 6. Six semester credit hours of Physics or Chemistry are counted under Science core, and one semester credit hour of Physics or Chemistry (PHYS 2125 or CHEM 1111) are counted under Component Area Option core.

-7. Please consult your advisor if selecting Honors Physics or if you have taken BA 1100.
+7. Please consult your advisor if selecting Honors Physics.

 8. Students may use three semester credit hours of PHYS 2421 to count under Science core, and one semester credit hour of PHYS 2421 under Component Area Option core.